uboot/include/dm/uclass.h

 336/**

-337 * uclass_next_device() - Get the next device in a uclass
+337 * uclass_get_device_by_endpoint() - Get a uclass device for a remote endpoint

 338 *